 Drew Hyun is a Church Planter and Pastor of Hope Church Midtown, as well as the Founding Pastor of Hope Church NYC, a family of diverse churches in NYC and the Co-Founder of the New City Network, a network of urban churches.
 He has spent the last 16 years living and pastoring in New York.
 He loves cities, ESPN, and naps, and finds it a restful Sabbath when all three come together.
 He resides in New York City with his lovely wife Christina and their two children, David and Avery.
 Drew is the author of no books.

-Santes Beatty serves as the Director of Multiethnic Ministry for The Wesleyan Church as well as the founder of Crossover Consulting and one of the organizers of the Call and Response Conference.
-He is an Associate Pastor and Ministry Coach at Christ Wesleyan Church in Greensboro, NC as well as serving on the NC East District Executive Team.
+Santes Beatty serves as the Multiethnic Multiplication Catalyst for The Wesleyan Church as well as the Pastor of Mosaic Midtown Church in Detroit Michigan.
+He has a passion for seeing discipleship and multiplication happen for all people groups that cross cultural, ethnic, socioeconomic, gender and generational lines in the Wesleyan Church.
+Santes is the founder of Crossover Consulting and one of the organizers of the Call and Response Conference.
 Mosaix Global Network brought him on several years ago to serve as one of their coaches, and he has been a presenter for Exponential in the past.
 Prior to these roles he was a Youth Pastor and Teaching Team Member at Kentwood Community Church (MI) and Genesis Baptist Church (NC) in both multiethnic and predominately black contexts for almost 20 years.
 He also has been the Director of Multicultural Services and African American Affairs at Guilford College, where he received his undergraduate degree and has a Masters in Ministry Leadership from Huntington University.
 His current role merges his passion for community organizing, racial reconciliation, justice and diversity with discipleship and multiplication.
 He has Level 1 and 2 certifications in Cultural Intelligence Training and Assessment as well as in Unconscious Bias from the Cultural Intelligence Center.
 He is a much sought after trainer and speaker related to organizational leadership, racial reconciliation, diversity, youth and multiethnic ministry.
-He and his wife Nicole have five children (Tesia, Christian, Josiah, Serenity and Sarah) with their Golden Retriever, Camille, and currently reside in Greensboro, NC.
+He and his wife Nicole have five children (Tesia, Christian, Josiah, Serenity and Sarah) with their Golden Retriever, Camille, and currently reside in Detroit, MI.

 1. Digital Access Pass content is for personal and team use and may not be reposted, modified or sold without permission of Exponential.
 The purchase entitles you to use the Digital Access Pass on one individuals computer or mobile device.
 That person may show and use the material to train team members but may not further distribute the content beyond the individual purchaser’s computer.
 Distribution limitations are similar to songs purchased on iTunes.
 The songs may be played for other people via the purchaser’s device, but may not be copied and further distributed to other individuals.